jnekrasov/PartyDrinksTracker/README.md

 I used it myself :) It was create as exercise to learn a bit Swift and iOS development basics (my main languages is C#) during my spare time.
 Feel free to review the codebase and point me my mistakes or contribute.

 The app is published on Apple AppStore and is completelly open-sourced :)

+All icons were made by <a href="https://www.flaticon.com/authors/photo3idea-studio">photo3idea_studio</a> from www.flaticon.com.